IKIM-Essen/RiboSnake/README.md

 ## Testing

 Test cases are in the subfolder `.test`.
 They are automatically executed via continuous integration with [Github Actions](https://github.com/features/actions).
 If you want to test the RiboSnake functions yourself, you can use the same data used for the CI/CD tests.
-The used fastq files can be downloaded here: (https://data.qiime2.org/2022.2/tutorials/importing/casava-18-paired-end-demultiplexed.zip).
+The used fastq files can be downloaded [here](https://data.qiime2.org/2022.2/tutorials/importing/casava-18-paired-end-demultiplexed.zip).
 They have been published by Neilson et al., mSystems, 2017.

 ## Tools